Okay, Fine, Let’s Talk About AI

 As an author …

-It’s hard enough to make sense of this as a coder.
-But as an author, it’s almost impossible.
+It’s hard enough to make sense out of this as a coder.
+But as an author, it’s nigh impossible.
 Imagine devoting an entire year of your life to creating, editing, and publishing a novel.
-And then, all of the sudden, a new technology drops into your lap that can do it in seconds.
+And then, out of nowhere, a new technology drops into your lap that can do it in seconds.

 And for free.
 And it’s good.

-AI stories are not great yet, but the writing is on the wall and it’s flashing like disco neon.
-Right now, I can ask ChatGPT to write a new novel, in my own series, and in my own voice.
-And it will do it before I can take the next sip of coffee.
+AI-generated stories are not great (yet), but the writing is on the wall.
+Right now, I can ask ChatGPT to write a new novel in an established series and it will finish before I can take the next sip of coffee.
 From there, all I have to worry about is a content edit because the AI has already handled spelling, grammar, and structure.

 That’s the new reality of publishing.
 I am proud of what I have accomplished up to this point, but to be honest, the raw power of AI has severely wounded my motivation.